gaiarajan/10x-developer-expert/README.md

 In this post, I will interrogate one facet of development culture that I believe contributes to the inclusion gap.
 This post will be a three-segment exploration into the mythology of the expert, its philosophical grounding, and its effects.
 It will use concepts from critical theory, machine learning fairness, and other fields, and I will do my best to fill in context and add further resources wherever possible.

-**Contents**:\n
+**Contents**:
-Part 1: Introducing the Mythology \n
+Part 1: Introducing the Mythology
-Part 2: Machines, Magic, and Messaging \n
+Part 2: Machines, Magic, and Messaging
-Part 3: Building Diverse Cyberfutures\n
+Part 3: Building Diverse Cyberfutures

 ## Part 1: Introducing the Mythology